NVIDIA/Megatron-LM/README.md

 ## Megatron-DeepSpeed
 DeepSpeed version of NVIDIA's Megatron-LM that adds additional support for several features such as MoE model training, Curriculum Learning, 3D Parallelism, and others.
+The ```Megatron-DeepSpeed/examples/``` folder includes example scripts about the features supported by DeepSpeed.

 ### Run on Azure and AzureML
 To try out DeepSpeed on Azure, this fork of Megatron offers easy-to-use recipes and bash scripts.
 We strongly recommend to start with AzureML recipe in the ```examples/azureml``` folder.
 If you have a custom infrastructure (e.g. HPC clusters) or Azure VM based environment, please refer to the bash scripts in the ```examples/azure``` folder.

+Below is Megatron-LM's original README:
 ------

 Megatron ([1](https://arxiv.org/pdf/1909.08053.pdf) and [2](https://arxiv.org/pdf/2104.04473.pdf)) is a large, powerful transformer developed by the Applied Deep Learning Research team at NVIDIA.
 This repository is for ongoing research on training large transformer language models at scale.
 We developed efficient, model-parallel (tensor and pipeline), and multi-node pre-training of transformer based models such as [GPT](https://arxiv.org/abs/2005.14165), [BERT](https://arxiv.org/pdf/1810.04805.pdf), and [T5](https://arxiv.org/abs/1910.10683) using mixed precision.